Diseases & Conditions

 - Always wear a seat belt when you are driving or are a passenger in a car.

-- Never dive in a shallow pool area, and be sure that young people are properly supervised when swimming and diving.
+- Never dive in the shallow end of the pool or in any water where you cannot see how deep it is.
+Be sure that young people are properly supervised when they are swimming and diving.

-- For elderly people, conduct a home inspection to ensure a safe environment.
-Small changes, like taping down rugs and placing assistive devices near toilets and showers/tubs, can help reduce the risk of falls.
+- For elderly people, do a home inspection to make sure the environment is safe.
+Small changes, like taping down rugs and placing assistive devices (e.g., handrails) near toilets and showers/tubs, can help reduce the risk of falls.
+Learn more: Guidelines for Preventing Falls

 Last Reviewed